 Since the above event occurred in winter, the Danube navigation was suspended due to bad weather which caused delays in cargo shipment on board of vessels.
 The carrier rejected issuing on-board Bills of Lading.
 Obviously the cargo would not arrive to the discharge port within the term agreed by the parties.

 Such circumstances could be treated as force majeure but, first, the supplier had an opportunity to ship the cargo within the earlier period and, second, trade contract did not prescribe cargo shipment solely at Giurgiulesti.

 Trade contract terms should be also taken into account.
 It was based on one of GAFTA standard proformas stipulating a certain procedure, list of grounds and terms for force majeure announcement.
 In the present case, this clause did not treat bad weather as force majeure and the supplier failed to notify the buyer in due time on cargo shipment obstacles beyond its control.

-Despite several unfavourable circumstances and trade contract terms unprofitable for the supplier, due to correctly held negotiations and correspondence, we managed to settle the issue in favour of the supplier.
+Despite several unfavorable circumstances and trade contract terms unprofitable for the supplier, due to correctly held negotiations and correspondence, we managed to settle the issue in favor of the supplier.

 Cargo rejection/idle time/retention